 Gettysburg is most famous for the epic US Civil War battle that sparked the Union’s victory over the Confederacy in 1863.
 This history is well documented in the small Pennsylvania town that attracts around 4 million visitors a year.
 Today Gettysburg is home to lively taverns and restaurants that whip up great American dishes.
 Adams County is the nation’s fourth largest producer of apples.
 Great cider houses like Reid’s Orchard Winery produce a variety of delicious fermented apple goodness.

-Take a 2-hour tour of the battlefield on horse and carriage with Victorian Carriage Company.
-It’s a throwback experience with a licensed guide who provides many interesting facts and good yarns about the epic battle between the Union and the Confederates.
+Tour the Gettysburg battlefield on a guided Segway or bus tour.
+Licensed guides provide highlight interesting facts about the epic battle between the Union and Confederate soldiers.
 For example, the Greek goddess Nike sits atop the beautiful Pennsylvania State Monument along Cemetery Ridge (the tallest monument in Gettysburg).
 Nike is the goddess of victory.

 Gettysburg Pour Tour